gursimritsingh/gursimritsingh.github.io/_posts/2022-05-01-Suggested Movies to Watch via Web Scraping.md

 df
 ```

-Here's how the table of the show 'Community' looked like:
+Here's how the table of the show 'Community' looks like:

 ![alt text](https://i.gyazo.com/9c3858e1c229bed487f4b3a6bae36116.png)

-Now using Plotly, lets create a histogram of the top 10 movies or shows that feature the same actors as our starting movie or show.
+Now using Plotly, lets create a histogram of the top 10 movies or shows that feature the same actors as our starting movie or show:

 ```python
 import plotly.express as px